materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 1. Use journal-provided templates if available.
 2. If none are provided by the journal, two default templates (one for [LaTeX](/mavrl_latex_template.zip) and one for [Word](/mavrl_word_template.docx)) have been provided.
 Do not use default templates provided by Word.
 3. All section headers should be properly styled.
 In LaTeX, this involves the use of the \section, \subsection, etc. commands.
 In Word, this means formatting the section headers with the Heading 1, Heading 2, etc. styles.
 4. All figure/table captions and references should be cross-referenced.
-In Latex, this means you use the \ref\{\} command for figures and \cite\{\}, \citet\{\} or \citenum\{\} for references.
+In Latex, this means you use the \ref command for figures and \cite, \citet or \citenum for references.
 In Word, this means you use the Insert Cross Reference command in referencing your figures in the text and Mendeley -> Insert citation for references.
 Learn to use these properly so that you do not spend unnecessary time renumbering figures and references during writing.

 # Figures